Terrabits/oittm-smart-plug/README.md

 ### Hard Reset

-Pushing the button 10 times quickly (&lt; 3 s) will cause the smart plug to reboot.
+Pushing the button 10 times quickly (in &lt; 3 s) will cause any saved settings to be deleted and the smart plug to perform a hard reboot.

 ### MQTT